Sarasota Brain Injury Lawyers

 - 50,000 people die from head injuries every year.

-What Are the Symptoms of Traumatic Brain Injury (TBI) or Head Injury?
+What Are the Symptoms of a Traumatic Brain Injury (TBI) or Head Injury?

 It can take days or even weeks for disabilities from a brain injury to fully surface.
 That’s why it’s so important to see a medical professional immediately after an accident, even if you don’t notice symptoms right away.
 The symptoms of a brain injury can include: